5 Day Austria Itinerary: Two Of The Best Cities

 Day 1 in Austria: Welcome To Vienna

 Welcome to Austria!
-You’re starting off your adventure in the captila of Austria, and possibly one of the grandest cities in the world.
+You’re starting off your adventure in the capital of Austria, and possibly one of the grandest cities in the world.
 Everything in Vienna is BIG, and there is no way to explain just how massive everything is in Vienna until you’re in the city yourself.

 Take a walking tour around Vienna to get a good feel for the city on day 1.
 I love taking a walking tour in a new city to get some local recommendations and learn about the history and architecture.